dwiegreffe/mdsrv-web/tutorial.md

 <p>

-To match a trajectory to a structure, you must first import both (<a href="#t-import">How can I import a structure or trajectory?</a>).
+To match a trajectory to a structure, you must first import both (<a href="#t-import">How can I import a structure or trajectory?</a>). <br>
-1. Open the Home panel on the left-hand side.
+1. Open the Home panel on the left-hand side.<br>
-2. Open the Assign Trajectory menu in the Home panel.
+2. Open the Assign Trajectory menu in the Home panel.<br>
-3. Select the structure and trajectory you want to match:
+3. Select the structure and trajectory you want to match:<br>
-    - Model: the structure to which the trajectory should be matched
+    - Model: the structure to which the trajectory should be matched<br>
-    - Coordinates: the trajectory you want to match to the structure
+    - Coordinates: the trajectory you want to match to the structure<br>
 4. Select Apply.

 <center>